UgurcanAkkok/un/README.md

 ### Local Backend

 Local backend is the backend handler which uses an embeded database for all data related operations.
-The module is `storm-handler`.
+The module is `local-handler`.
-The chosen data storage solution is [Storm](https://github.com/asdine/storm) which uses the [BoltDB](https://github.com/etcd-io/bbolt) as database.
+The chosen data storage solution is [BoltDB](https://github.com/etcd-io/bbolt) as database.

 ## UN-COMMON